wkgcass/vproxy/doc/discovery-protocol.md

-# Service Mesh Protocol
+# Discovery Protocol

-The vproxy supports node discovery and auto configuring, which are the base of vproxy service mesh.
-This doc explains what the service mesh can do and how it works.
+The vproxy supports node discovery and auto configuring.
+This doc explains what the vproxy node discovery can do and how it works.

-> NOTE: all data structure is transfered via RESP (the protocol of redis).
+> NOTE: all data structure is transfered via JSON (wrapped into RESP or HTTP).

 ## Usage

-The service mesh protocol gives vproxy the ability to scale without any host-unique configuration.
+The discovery protocol gives vproxy the ability to scale without any host-unique configuration.

 This solution is suitable for an idc that: